Maladministration & Malpractice Policy

 Email: info@ofqual.gov.uk

-Warwickshire First Aid Training will always endeavour to keep a whistleblower’s identity confidential when asked to do so.
-However, we cannot guarantee this and we may need to disclose your identity to the police or other law enforcement agencies, the courts or another person to whom we are required by law to disclose your identity.
-A whistleblower should also recognise that he or she may be identifiable by others due to the nature or circumstances of the disclosure.
+However, we cannot guarantee this, and we may need to disclose your identity to the police or other law enforcement agencies, the courts, or another person to whom we are legally required to disclose it.

-While we will consider investigating issues that are reported to us anonymously, we shall always try to confirm an allegation by means of a separate investigation before taking up the matter with those to whom the allegation relates.
-It is not always possible to investigate or substantiate anonymous disclosures.
+While we will consider investigating issues reported to us anonymously, we will always try to confirm an allegation through a separate investigation before addressing the matter with those to whom the allegation relates.